MohitGoel92/Power-BI/README.md

 <p align="center"> <img width="1200" src= "/Pics/b5.PNG"> </p>

-From the above, we observe that in the Add Column Tab we can use the Date and Time tools that give us to following options:
+From the above, we observe that in the Add Column Tab we can use the Date and Time tools that give us the following options:

 - Age: Difference between the current time and the date in each row.
 - Date only: Removes the time component of a date/time field.